 The press and eventual trial of the husbands of both women murdered in Christmas were a media sensation in their day.
 One of the victims, Eula Phillips, was accused of moonlighting as a prostitute, and in the course of the trial the names of prominent Austin citizens were dropped as brothel clients.
 In the end, both husbands were let free - one by virtue of a hung jury, the other by appeal.
 As the Dallas Morning News put it, "The trial of Mr. Phillips has demonstrated three things: that Mrs. Phillips was not what she should have been, that several attachés of the government are not what they should be, and that no one can possibly know who committed that murder."

 Curiously, the murders stopped after that Christmas night.

 The towers were purchased second-hand from Detroit and were not actually installed until 1894 long after the murders had stopped.
 They were first lit on May 3, 1895 in a gala celebration.

-Originally the 6 lamps were accessed via interior elevators for maintenance of the carbon vapor arc lights, which had to be trimmed daily.
+Originally the 6 lamps were accessed via interior manually-powered elevators (which are still there) for maintenance of the carbon vapor arc lights, which had to be trimmed daily, they ionized the air around them and perhaps killed a few birds too.
 The lights were later swapped out to incandescent lights in 1920s, and then to mercury vapor in 1930s.
 In the 1940s a master switch was installed to allow the city to black out in times of emergency without having to climb each tower.
 A major restoration of the towers was conducted in 1993 in time for their 100 year anniversary.